ChinmayK10/Kafka_based_Social_Media_Event_Stream/README.md

 * consumer_likes.py: Tracks number of likes per user per post
 * consumer_shares.py: Aggregates share actions to track shared recipients

+## Future Enhancements
+* Persist output to MongoDB or PostgreSQL
+* Add timestamps to each event
+* Visualize with Flask/Streamlit dashboards
+* Scale using topic partitions and Docker setup

 ## How to Run
 1. Start Kafka server.
     Make sure Kafka and Zookeeper are running on localhost:9092.